Damil Dankerlui: Willem II

 On 9 January 2018, it was announced that Dankerlui had transferred to Willem II, signing a two-year deal with the Eredivisie club from Tilburg.

 Groningen

 On 27 July 2020, Dankerlui joined fellow Eredivisie side Groningen on a four-year deal.

+Almere City

+On 29 August 2024, Dankerlui returned to his youth club Almere City.

+On 13 August 2025, Dankerlui signed for Besta deild karla side Stjarnan.

 International career

 On 15 October 2020, it was announced that Dankerlui had opted to represent the Suriname national team internationally.
 Although Suriname does not allow dual citizenship, the country have made an exception to issue special passports for athletes in the diaspora who want to represent Suriname as of 2019.
 Dankerlui became eligible to play for the national team as of 13 November 2020.
 He made his debut on 24 March 2021 in a World Cup qualifier against the Cayman Islands.
 Dankerlui was also subsequently called up in June 2021 to represent Suriname at the 2021 CONCACAF Gold Cup.